 - the ways in which land is used by agriculture and forestry.

-Population growth, economic growth and the increased need for living space and mobility are the driving forces behind the expansion of settlement areas.
-The increasingly widespread spatial separation between work, home and recreational activities is a further factor driving urban sprawl:
+Population growth, economic growth and the increased need for living space, mobility and economic and commercial infrastructure are the driving forces behind the expansion of settlement areas.
+The increasingly widespread spatial separation between work, home and recreational activities is a further factor driving urban sprawl.
+In view of these developments, the landscape remains under pressure.
+The expansion of renewable energy adds to this.

 2. Settlement growth, expansion of the transport infrastructure, structural change in agriculture (pressures)